xandreamolato/MO-IT161-Motorph-Inventory-Molato/README.md

 # Atelier Luxury (atelier-luxury)

 **Atelier Luxury** is a minimalist, elegant product showcase built as a front-end project for a Web Systems & Technology course.
-This MS1 deliverable demonstrates the HTML + CSS template (wireframe → static implementation) and prepares the project for later JavaScript and Bootstrap integration.
+This project deliverable demonstrates the HTML + CSS template (wireframe → static implementation) and prepares the project for later JavaScript and Bootstrap integration.

 ---